92hackers/dive-into-source/README.md

 divesource -h
 ```

-to see all of them.
+to view all of them.

 ## Why the project?